Gaza carnage spreads anger across Mideast, alarming US allies and threatening to widen conflict

 He said Israel was “at the cusp of an even more dramatic breakthrough” — a historic agreement with Saudi Arabia that the Biden administration had been focused on in recent months.

 The Abraham Accords, with the United Arab Emirates, Bahrain, Morocco and Sudan, were reached with autocratic leaders willing to set aside the Palestinian issue in order to secure their own benefits from the U.S. The UAE hoped for advanced fighter jets.
-Morocco won U.S. support for its claim to disputed Western Sahara, and Sudan’s ruling military junta got longstanding U.S. sanctions lifted.
+Morocco won U.S. support for its claim to Western Sahara, and Sudan’s ruling military junta got longstanding U.S. sanctions lifted.

 Saudi Arabia had asked for a U.S. defense pact and aid in establishing a civilian nuclear program, as well as a substantial concession to the Palestinians that the Saudis have yet to publicly spell out.

+Shimrit Meir, who served as a diplomatic adviser to former Israeli Prime Minister Naftali Bennett, said “time will tell” what impact the war will have on normalization efforts.

+“In the short term, they will suffer, especially the hope for a breakthrough” with Saudi Arabia, she said.
+“In the longer run, Israel’s appeal and value to these countries comes from its military strength.
+Therefore, the need for it to restore its deterrence is above any other considerations.”

-But despite all the high-level diplomacy, ordinary Arabs and Muslims still express strong solidarity with the Palestinian cause.
+Despite all the high-level diplomacy, ordinary Arabs and Muslims still express strong solidarity with the Palestinian cause.
 During last year’s World Cup soccer tournament, for example, Palestinian flags were waved in abundance even though the national team did not compete.

-The recent devastation in Gaza has stirred those sentiments again, likely giving pause to the Saudis and other governments that were considering normalization.
+The recent devastation in Gaza has stirred those sentiments again.

-“No Arab government is able to extend its hand to Israel amid its aggression on the Palestinians,” Ammar Ali Hassan, an Egyptian political scientist. said.
+“No Arab government is able to extend its hand to Israel amid its aggression on the Palestinians,” Ammar Ali Hassan, an Egyptian political scientist, said.

 “The Arab peoples won’t accept such a move.
-Even the rulers wouldn’t benefit from such ties at this time,” he said.
-“The war on Gaza has revived the Palestinian cause.”
+Even the rulers wouldn’t benefit from such ties at this time.”

 Krauss reported from Jerusalem.
-Associated Press writer Kareem Chehayeb in Beirut contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut and Amy Teibel in Jerusalem contributed to this report.